Kevin-Aguirre/leetcode-solutions/README.md

-how could the review algorithm work? i dont think randomly selecting n problems would be the best. im thinking of assinging a score to each problem, determined by number of days since review * confidence field. i would sort this score by largest to smallest, pick top k scores (say 50), then randomly select n problems from there. date last reviewd would be updated and confidence score would hopefully change, so next time i review, it would be different problems.
+how could the review algorithm work? i dont think randomly selecting n problems would be the best. im thinking of assinging a score to each problem, determined by number of days since review * confidence field. i would sort this score by largest to smallest, pick top k scores (say 50), then randomly select n problems from there. date last reviewd would be updated and confidence score would hopefully change, so next time i review, it would be different problems.  review could open n tabs to the leetcode problems i was interested in